-PERSIST sets the value for the running MySQL subsequent server restarts.
+PERSIST sets a value for the running MySQL instance.

+subsequent server restarts.
 To change a value for the running

 MySQL instance without having it carry over to subsequent

 GLOBAL keyword rather

 SET Syntax for Variable Assignment.

 system variables both have minimum and maximum values of 1000 and 2147483647.
 In addition, the permitted range of values of each variable also depends on the current value of the other: